akolov/step-carthage-bootstrap/README.md

 and simply call it as many times as you want to.

+## Contributing to this Step

+1. Fork this repository
+2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Push to the branch (`git push origin my-new-feature`)
+5. Create a pull request

 ## Create your own Step:

 1. Create a new repository on GitHub